 Orchestrate Inclusion has heard repeatedly from orchestra stakeholders that they wish for additional opportunities to learn about EDIB topics, specifically in a way that speaks to the culture and working world of orchestras.
-As a response to this need, Orchestrate Inclusion has designed a set of learning workshops with a specific view to the daily experience of orchestra stakeholders- Staff Members, Orchestra (and Chorus) Musicians and Board Members.
-Workshops offer virtual, facilitated learning environments, allowing internal stakeholders to begin to examine EDIB concepts and develop shared understanding of such concepts.
+As a response to this need, Orchestrate Inclusion has designed a set of learning sessions/workshops with a specific view to the daily experience of orchestra stakeholders- Staff Members, Orchestra (and Chorus) Musicians and Board Members.
+Workshops offer facilitated learning environments specific to the orchestra field, allowing internal stakeholders to begin to examine EDIB concepts and develop shared understanding of such concepts.
 All workshops have been designed to allow participants to apply learnings toward immediate practice at their orchestras.

 Organizations must understand what they wish to do differently and why they wish to do so in order to activate meaningful, lasting change around EDIB.
 Despite its challenges, COVID-19 created a unique opportunity for orchestras to bring their internal stakeholders together via Zoom to learn and engage with each other, building greater power to activate change on an organizational level.
 All workshops can be offered virtually and the formality or informality of the learning and development sessions can be modified to best meet the processing needs of client stakeholders.